July 18, 2016 in Strategy by

 Use Search Marketing if you know someone’s looking for you

 If customers are looking for you, you should consider Search Marketing.
 Search marketing is the practice of connecting people with the solutions they seek.
 There are two ways to engage in search marketing: SEO and PPC.
-I’ll talk more about these, below, as well as how to chose which one is best for you.
+I’ll discuss these below and how to choose which is best for you.

 Use Demand Generation if only a few are looking for you

-If customer aren’t looking for you, or you are unsure, you should consider Demand Generation.
-It might be that your company has a unique solution that nobody has considered before.
+If customers aren’t looking for you or you are unsure, you should consider Demand Generation.
+Your company might have a unique solution that nobody has considered before.
 That’s great!
-Choose marketing efforts that introduces your company them.
+Choose marketing efforts that introduce your company to them.
 There are two basic ways to do Demand Generation online: Display Advertising or Social Media.
-I’ll help you decide which one of these is best, by asking a second question.
+I’ll help you decide which one of these is best by asking a second question.

 The Second Question to Ask